The Oldest Band in the Pac-12

 OSU Chamber Winds

-The OSU Chamber Winds, conducted by Dr. Christopher Chapman, is a small, flexible ensemble consisting of wind players from the OSU Wind Ensemble.
+The OSU Chamber Winds are a small, flexible ensemble consisting of wind players from the OSU Wind Ensemble.
 The purpose of the ensemble is to give players an important chamber music experience that places responsibility on each individual.
 Students are exposed to the standards of the wind chamber repertoire, including works by such composers as Mozart, Krommer, and Beethoven and more contemporary repertoire by Hindemith and Milhaud.

 Back to top of page